 The Outlander PHEV’s petrol engine acts as a battery charger when the voltage level drops – series hybrid operation – or as the principal powerplant, with electric motor backup – parallel hybrid operation.
 The Hybrid automatically selected the optimum drive mode, but the driver could elect to override that selection should more performance be required.

 The original 15-amp plug-in charging system could perform a full charge in around 4.5 hours and a quick charge, to 80 percent of battery capacity, in as little as 30 minutes.
-The 2020 10-amp charger takes around seven hours for a full charge, three hours on a type two charger and as little as 25 minutes on a DC fast charger.
+The post-2020 10-amp charger takes around seven hours for a full charge, three hours on a type two charger and as little as 25 minutes on a DC fast charger.
 The combined petrol/electric operating range is estimated at 880km.

 We found the 2014 and 2020 PHEVs little different from conventional Outlanders, other than for the additional weight – 280kg – of the associated battery, electric motors, wiring, charger and control units.
 They felt heavier on and off road.
 Economy is the main driver of hybrid vehicles and that’s where we concentrated our testing.